AetherraLabs/Aetherra/docs/AETHERRA_SECURITY_SYSTEM.md

 - API key storage is plaintext today.
 Recommended mitigations: provide keys via environment variables or integrate an OS keychain/secret manager.
 A built‑in encrypt‑at‑rest option (e.g., keyring/cryptography) is planned.
 - The Python sandbox is intentionally narrow and not a substitute for containerization/VMs; stronger isolation and a central policy engine are planned.
+  - Recommended deployment tier for untrusted plugins: containerized plugin runner (per-plugin process/container boundary with network/FS policies).
+This is the suggested production posture until the integrated isolation layer ships.
 - Network/TLS hardening depends on deployment; add reverse proxy/TLS termination and CORS policies per environment.
 - Capability enforcement is partly policy/docs‑level; wire stricter checks into plugin execution and hub operations over time.